jlordiales/jlordiales.github.io/_posts/2014-10-30-migrating-to-github-pages.md

 # Testing my blog
 So what do you have until now?
 You have a github repository with HTML, Markdown and YAML files.
-All these files are under version control and every time you push your changes you can see the result almost immediatly in your blog, hosted freely on GitHub Pages.
+All these files are under version control and every time you push your changes you can see the result almost immediately in your blog, hosted freely on GitHub Pages.
 That sounds a lot like a typical application you might work on a daily basis.
 In other words, a sort of "blog as code".
 Except for one thing: tests!